sjohns2020/NextJS_NodeJS_Airport/README.md

 ### Brief

 The client has asked me to build a full stack application using NextJS and Node.js to allow a user to view and filter a list of flight data.
-Using JSON flight data, create an API using Node.js, Express and MySQL.
-Then, build a React App to call the API and display the flights in a table that can be filtered.
+Using JSON flight data, create an RESTfull API using Node.js, Express and MySQL.
+Then, build a NextJS v13 Frontend, learning new features of the latest version to call the API and that allows a user to see, filter, sort and search Arrivals and Departures.

 ### MVP